DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 5. `commit` your changes to your local branch

 Once you've added files, you're ready to commit your changes to your local repository with an explanatory message.
 Use the `-m` flag if you don't want to include a full commit body.
-See the [style guide](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/STYLE-GUIDE.md) for details on how to format your commit messags.
+See the [style guide](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/STYLE-GUIDE.md) for details on how to format your commit messages.

 ```bash
 git commit -m "ENH: add scraper for awesome new source (#123)"